Flexible Moral Hazard Problems with Adverse Selection: Convex Effort Functions

 \end{lemma} \begin{proof} See Appendix \ref{MBCF-app-cef}. \end{proof}

-Lemma \ref{EF-lm1} suggests that we can restrict our attention to menus where both the contract ranges and the supports of recommended effort distributions are singletons, defined by the aggregate effort levels, when we are interested in the optimal menus.
-In Lemma \ref{EF-lm2}, we demonstrate that, under Assumption \ref{OM-as1}, the principal's problem \eqref{MBC-P} can be reduced to a simple problem \eqref{EF-eq1}, optimized over $\alpha_0$, $\alpha_1$ and $m_1$, that provides the same optimal value as \eqref{MBC-P}. \begin{lemma} Assume that $c(\cdot)$ is convex.
+Lemma \ref{EF-lm1} suggests that, to identify optimal menus, it suffices to restrict attention to cases where both the contract ranges and the supports of the recommended effort distributions are singletons.
+This implies that it is optimal to adopt payment-minimizing menus as described in Lemma \ref{IMP-lm1}.
+By Proposition \ref{OM-pp1}, the principal can further restrict attention to menus in which the type-0 contract has greater power than the type-1 contract.
+Consequently, the principal's problem \eqref{MBC-P} can be reduced to the simpler problem \eqref{EF-eq1}, optimized over $\alpha_0$, $\alpha_1$, and $m_1$, as formalized in the following lemma. \begin{lemma} Assume that $c(\cdot)$ is convex.
 Define problem \eqref{EF-eq1} as below:

 Under Assumption \ref{OM-as1}, problem \eqref{EF-eq1} has the same optimal value as problem \eqref{MBC-P}.
 Take an optimal menu $(a^{*},m^{*},R^{*},\mu^{*})\in \mathcal{F}$ to \eqref{MBC-P}, it holds that $m_0^{*} = 0$, and that $(\alpha_0^{*},\alpha_1^{*},m_1^{*})$ solves \eqref{EF-eq1}. \end{lemma} \begin{proof} See Appendix \ref{MBCF-app-cef}. \end{proof}